Christmas is coming and maybe you are running short of ideas – and time. Well, money is always a possibility and never unwelcome.

 Financial lessons learnt as a child tend to stick with us for life.
 A savings account helps children to find out about saving – and spending.
 Banks and building societies give better rates to children than to the rest of us.

 Lesson one for them is that some accounts come with strict rules.
-Nationwide Smart Limited Access account pays 2.25% but the rate plunges to 0.25% if more than one withdrawal is made in a year.
+Nationwide Future Saver account allows parents to save, so make sure the cash goes to them first.
+It pays 3.50% if one parent holds a main account with Nationwide and 2.50% if they don't.
+But beware - the rate plunges to 0.50% if more than one withdrawal is made in a year.

 Interest earned by money given to a child by a parent will be taxed as the parent’s income once it exceeds £100 in a year.
 That can be avoided by opening a Junior ISA account where all interest is tax free.

 Read more about tax and gifting money to children